fredgibbs/fredgibbs.github.io/courses/american-food/index.md

 ### Extra Credit
 On all quizzes and assignments, the goal is to show how much you learned from the reading(s).
 I try to highlight what I think are the most important points in the questions themselves, but there's lots of cool stuff to learn.
 Writing more than the question requires, if clearly informed by the readings, will usually get you extra credit points for that question.
 If you're really into a topic and have a little extra time for an assignment, it's an easy way to make sure you're on track for the grade you want.
 These add up quickly!

 If you are worried you are falling just short of a grade you're aiming for, there is an easy way to ensure you get it!
 Do a [Food Documentary Critique](food-documentary-analysis) (worth up to 10 points).
-CAVEAT: you can do this ONLY if all other work is turned in on time.
-This should be emailed to me directly by July 7 (when all course work is due).
+WARNING: Extra credit is EXTRA.
+You can do this ONLY if all other work is turned in on time.
+This should be emailed to me directly by July 5 (when all course work is due).

 ### Please Don't Drift Away